-This model enabled businesses to focus on high-value customers who cost less to target and buy more.
+This model has enabled businesses to focus on high-value customers who cost less to target, and ultimately buy more.
 Using clienteling data, data collection can increase by up to 300% and retention rates by 200%.

-With store closures in 2021, is clienteling relevant?
+With store closures still occurring in 2023, is clienteling still relevant?

-According to a recent study by Vista Retail in November 2020, 81% of UK consumers suggested visiting a physical store is an essential part of their shopping experience.
-A further 70% enjoy the whole experience which encapsulates browsing, discovering new items and seeing alternatives.
+According to Salesforce, 81% of UK consumers suggested visiting a physical store is an essential part of their shopping experience.

-Despite the public undergoing a massive shift in online spending due to COVID-19 restrictions, when shops do reopen, albeit, for short periods, they still depend on that human interaction.
+Despite the public undergoing a massive shift in online spending due to COVID-19 restrictions, the reopening of physical retail still depends on that human interaction.

-Which begs the question – how can your business achieve clienteling in 2021?
+Which begs the question – how can your business achieve clienteling success in 2023?
 Below are some examples.